malkomich/climet/README.md

 This is a Java library wich provides a powerful tool for getting **weather information and forecasts** from any city you request.
 The weather data comes from external APIs, like [Open Weather Map](http://http://openweathermap.org/).

+You must to be careful using this dependency in an Android application, because you have to call [ClimeT](https://github.com/malkomich/climet/blob/master/src/main/java/org/malkomich/climet/ClimeT.java) methods in an **Async Task** in order to avoid performing networking operations in the main thread.
+If you don't, you will get a *NetworkOnMainThreadException*.

 ## Install